Perspective | Feeling sleepy yet?

 A little levity wouldn’t go astray.
 I mean, don’t you think?
 Things can get too serious in the halls of our great art museums.
 Thank God for those Dutch paintings showing drunkards falling about in taverns, for Daumier’s twitchy politicians festering in their own corruption and for Hogarth’s visions of witless aristocrats, yawning servants and overturned chairs.
-Thank God, too, for this painting by Joseph Ducreux at the Getty Museum in New York.
+Thank God, too, for this painting by Joseph Ducreux at the Getty Museum in Los Angeles.

 Ducreux (1735-1802) gave France’s King Louis XVI the first glimpse of his future wife, Marie Antoinette: He had been sent to Vienna to paint her portrait, in miniature, before their marriage.
 The result was such a hit that Ducreux was appointed First Painter to the Queen.
 Twenty-four years later, he drew the last portrait of Louis XVI before the king’s beheading.

-Note: An earlier version of this story misstated the location of the Getty Museum.
-It is in Los Angeles, not New York.
-This version has been updated.